codam-coding-college/spark-sessions/MLX42/SparkSession - MLX42.md

 ### More Pixels
 Let's get fancier.
 Now we're gonna try drawing *lines*.
 (25 mins)

 1. Draw a single horizontal white line running across the middle of the entire screen.
-You'll need to call `my_pixel_put` in a loop.
+You'll need to call `mlx_pixel_put` in a loop.
 (15 mins)

 2. Now draw a single vertical white line down the middle of the entire screen.
 You should end up with what looks like a crosshair in your window.
 (10 mins)

 &nbsp;
-### Events & Hooks
+### Hooks
-Having to do `Ctrl-C` every time is probably getting annoying.
-Let's learn how to close the window when the 'X' button of your window (not your keyboard) is pressed.
+You might have noticed that we can already very easily close our window, however we are not properly taking care of our resources.
+So lets see how we can hook onto the 'X' close button to do just that.
 (35 mins)

-1. Hooks, along with events, are vital to making your program interactive.
+1. Hooks, are vital to making your program interactive.
 They allow you to intercept keyboard or mouse events and respond to them.
 You can think of hooks as functions that get called when an event occurs.
-    What is the prototype for `mlx_hook`? *(Hint: you may have to look it up in mlx.h)* (5 mins)
+MLX provides 2 types of hooks, specialized and generic ones.
+	- What exactly are generic and specialized hooks ?
+	- Here's something that might help you understand: [Hooks](https://github.com/codam-coding-college/MLX42/wiki/Hooks)

+2. Regarding hooking onto the keyboard, MLX provides a header file that neatly displays all the different keycodes.

-2. miniLibX uses the event codes and masks set out in the [**X11** library](https://code.woboq.org/qt5/include/X11/X.h.html).
+3. miniLibX uses the event codes and masks set out in the [**X11** library](https://code.woboq.org/qt5/include/X11/X.h.html).
 What do event codes and masks do?
 (5 mins)
     - Here's something that might help you understand: [event processing](https://tronche.com/gui/x/xlib/events/processing-overview.html)

-3. What are the **event codes** and **masks** for key presses, key releases, and the 'X' close button?
+4. What are the **event codes** and **masks** for key presses, key releases, and the 'X' close button?
 (10 mins)
     - Here's a really helpful resource: [handling mouse and keys](https://github.com/VBrazhnik/FdF/wiki/How-to-handle-mouse-buttons-and-key-presses%3F)
     - **Watch out**: the Linux event code for the 'X' close button is different than on macOS.
 Whereas Mac users can use the code for "DestroyNotify", Linux (and WSL) users will need the code for "ClientMessage".

-4. Write a function that: (10 mins)
+5. Write a function that: (10 mins)
     - takes as its argument a **pointer to a struct** containing at least your mlx pointer and window pointer *(either make a new struct or expand your existing one)*;
     - destroys your window and exits your program.

-5. Add a call to `mlx_hook` in your main that calls this exiting function when the 'X' button is pressed.
+6. Add a call to `mlx_hook` in your main that calls this exiting function when the 'X' button is pressed.
 (5 mins)
     - Does your window close now when you press the 'X' close button on your window?

 ### Bonus